generalui/hooks-for-redux/README.md

 - add a "+" button that adds 1 to count
 - useCount()
   - returns the current count
-  - rerenders when count changes
+  - re-renders when count changes

 ```jsx
 // App.jsx